OpenLiberty/open-liberty/dev/io.openliberty.jakarta.concurrency.3.0_fat_tck/README.md

 # Jakarta Concurrency TCK Open Liberty Implementation

-This project is an implementation of the Jakarta Concurrency Technology Compatibility Kit (TCK) running on Open Liberty.
+This project runs the Jakarta Concurrency Technology Compatibility Kit (TCK) on Open Liberty.
 Before running this project it is recommended to read the documentation located in the base [TCK project](https://github.com/eclipse-ee4j/concurrency-api/blob/master/tck/README.md)

 ## Overview

-In order to aid in the development of the `Concurrency-3.0` feature, this project is configured specifically to allow the feature developers to run the TCK against a development image of Open Liberty.
+In order to aid in the development of the `concurrent-3.0` feature, this project is configured specifically to allow the feature developers to run the TCK against a development image of Open Liberty.

+## Choose a test strategy

+This project has been constructed to support two different test strategies.

+1. Running the TCK for Verification
+   1. This strategy is for those who want to run the TCK to verify compatibility, but do not need to run against a development environment.
+2. Running the TCK for Developers
+   1. This strategy is for those who are familiar with the Open Liberty project and are helping to develop the `concurrent-3.0` feature.

+Many of the assets in this project are used in different ways based on the strategy being used.
+Therefore, each strategy below has a `Background` section to explain how the different assets interact and end up depending on the strategy.

 ## Requirements